Andrew G. Barto

 Since I retired in 2012 I am no longer taking on new students or interns.
 I encourage potential applicants to look for other opportunities in the College of Information and Computer Sciences by looking here .

 My research centers on learning in machines and animals.
 I worked on developing learning algorithms that are useful for engineering applications but that also make contact with learning as studied by psychologists and neuroscientists.
 Although I make no claims to being either a psychologist or a neuroscientist, I have spent a lot of time interacting with scientists in those fields and reading their books and papers.
-I think it is important that new developments should be integrated as closely as possible with the state-of-the art in as many of the relevant fields as possible.
-It is also important to understand how new developments relate to what others have done in the past.
-We all occasionally
+It is important to understand how new developments relate to what others have done in the past.

 In the case of reinforcement learning (RL)—whose main ideas go back a very long way—it has been immensely gratifying to participate in establishing new links between RL and methods from the theory of stochastic optimal control.
 Especially exciting are the connections between temporal difference (TD) algorithms and the brain's dopamine system.
-These are partly responsible for rekindling my interest in RL as an approach to building and understanding autonomous agents, rather than as a collection of methods for finding good solutions to engineering problems.
+These connections are partly responsible for rekindling my interest in RL as a way to improve our understanding of animal learning and behavior, in addition to being a collection of methods for finding good solutions to engineering problems.
 The second edition of the RL book with Rich Sutton contains new chapters on RL from the perspectives of psychology and neuroscience.

 Top of page